Zucchini Ravioli

 This post may contain affiliate links.
 Please read our disclosure policy.

-Mix up your weeknight meals with this delicious vegetarian zucchini ravioli.
+Mix up your weeknight meals with this delicious vegetarian zucchini ravioli made with no pasta.
 Packed with lots of fresh and healthy ingredients, this low carb pasta alternative is a tasty family meal that’s fancy enough to serve to company.

 • Garlic: Use freshly minced garlic for the best flavor.
 Check out this how to cut garlic guide for tips.